moustachio-belvedere/recipes/winter_salad.md

 3. 1 large beetroot (fresh, uncooked)
 4. mix with above dressing, add salt and pepper to taste

+## Notes
-Note: keeps well in the fridge for a few days
+Keeps well in the fridge for a few days